 Read below for a sample resignation letter with 24 hours notice.
 Use this sample to get a sense of how to format your letter, and what content to include.
 However, be sure to edit the letter so that it fits your situation.

 Dear Mr./Ms. Last Name:

 Please accept this letter as notification that I am resigning from my job effective tomorrow (September 15).
 I apologize for not being able to give more notice.
 However, I regret that, due to circumstances beyond my control, I need to resign right away.

 If possible, please forward my final paycheck to my home address (listed above).

 Thank you for the support that you have provided me during my tenure with the company.

 Resignation Email Message

-If you are sending your resignation letter via email, be sure to include a specific subject line so your message will be read in a timely manner:
+If you are sending your resignation letter via email, be sure to include a specific subject line so your message will be read promptly: